TorbenSDJohansen/cihvr-tsn/cmds/tab_b_len_dabf.md

 1. Length:          3 93 198    r = 0.4696969696969697
 1. Dur. any BF:     3 93 293    r = 0.3174061433447099

 So r = 0.41 probably not bad.
-Further, to not scale anything down too much, let h= 93 -> w = 227
+Further, to not scale anything down too much, let h = 93 -> w = 227

 ## Training